Serena Williams and Baby Alexis Olympia Are Twinning Before Easter

 Serena Williams and her daughter Alexis Olympia are twinning again!

-The 36-year-old tennis star posted on her Instagram page on Sunday, the day before Easter and when people many observe Holy Saturday, a video of her holding her and husband Alexis Ohanian's seven-month-old baby girl.
+The 36-year-old tennis star posted on her Instagram page on Sunday, the day before Easter, a video of her holding her and husband Alexis Ohanian's seven-month-old baby girl.
 Mom and daughter are dressed formally in matching colors—Grecian-inspired white and gold.

 Serena wore a vintage cream Dolce & Gabbana dress and strappy gold sandals, while her little girl wore a white tulle dress with a gold sash and gold baby crib shoes.